KL University

-K L Deemed to be University, formerly Koneru Lakshmaiah College of Engineering (KLCE) and Koneru Lakshmaiah University, is a higher educational institution Deemed to be University, located in Vaddeswaram, Guntur, Andhra Pradesh, India.
+K L University, formerly Koneru Lakshmaiah College of Engineering (KLCE) and Koneru Lakshmaiah University, is a higher educational institution Deemed to be University, located in Vaddeswaram, near Vijayawada, Andhra Pradesh, India.
 Established in 1980 as a college of engineering, it consists of eight schools, offering academic programs at UG, PG, doctoral, and post-doctoral industry-focused courses.

+As of 2025, the university has been barred from NAAC accreditation for 5 years after reports of bribing the assessor team to receive favourable ranking.

 History

 KLEF was established in 1980 at Vaddeswaram as K L College of Engineering (KLCE).
 It became autonomous in 2006 and was recognized as deemed to be university in 2009, known as K L University.
-Following the University Grants Commission's request from 123 deemed institutes, not to use "university" in the name it was renamed Koneru Lakshmaiah Education Foundation.
+Following the University Grants Commission's request from 123 deemed institutes, not to use "university" in the name it was renamed Koneru Lakshmaiah Education Foundation (KLEF).
 In 2019, it was renamed K L Deemed to be University.

 Location

 Koneru Lakshmaiah Deemed to be University is situated in a 100 acre site adjacent to Buckingham Canal, and is about 8 km from Vijayawada in Krishna district and 33 km from Guntur.
-The university is in Guntur District.
+The university is in Guntur district.